zeromq/czmq/README.txt

 * Defining macros that rename exotic library functions to more conventional names: do this in zapi_prelude.h.
 * Reimplementing specific methods to use a non-standard API: this is typically needed on Windows.
 Do this in the relevant class, using #ifdefs to properly differentiate code for different platforms.

-The canonical 'standard operating system' for all zapi code is Linux, gcc, POSIX.
+The canonical 'standard operating system' for all libzapi code is Linux, gcc, POSIX.

 ### This Document